-The ideal winter outfit for both snowmobilers and ORV riders is a snowmobile suit.
+The ideal winter outfit for both snowmobilers and off-road vehicle (ORV) riders is a snowmobile suit.
 In addition to keeping you warm, a snowmobile suit will keep you afloat if you fall into freezing water.
-Because it traps air, it acts like a flotation device.
-Some suits also have flotation material sewn into the lining, and others have special air pockets that you can inflate by blowing into a tube.
+Because it traps air, it acts like a floration device.
+Some suits also have floration material sewn into the lining, and others have special air pockets that you can inflate by blowing into a tube.

-- Clothing should fit snugly and still be comfortable. - Clothing that's too loose can snag on your vehicle, twigs, and branches.
+- Clothing should fit snugly and still be comfortable. - Clothing that's too loose can snag on your vehicle, twigs, and branches